Nationalist government: Nanjing decade and war with Japan

 According to Sun Yat-sen's "Three Stages of Revolution" theory, the KMT was to rebuild China in three phases: the first stage was military unification, which was carried out with the Northern Expedition; the second was "political tutelage" which was a provisional government led by the KMT to educate people about their political and civil rights, and the third stage would be constitutional government.(Fung 2000) By 1928, the Nationalists claimed that they had succeeded in reunifying China and were beginning the second stage, the period of so-called "tutelage".
 In 1929, the KMT first attempted to start the ending of the unequal treaties and regain the extraterritoriality.
 In 1931, they promulgated a provisional constitution that established the one-party rule of the KMT and promised eventual democratization.
 In practice, this meant that Chiang Kai-Shek was able to continue authoritarian rule.
+In the 1930s, the Nationalist government sought to adopt some aspects of Nazi Germany mode of governance.

 Even had it been the KMT's intention, historians such as Edmund Fung argue that they may not have been able to establish a democracy under the circumstances of the time.(Fung 2000) Despite nominal reunification, the Chiang's Nationalist Government relied heavily on the support of warlords such as Ma Hushan, Yan Xishan, and Zhang Xueliang to exert control on the provinces.
 The loyalty of these figures was often highly suspect, and they frequently engaged in acts of open defiance, as in the Xi'an Incident of 1936, or even rebellion.
 In alliance with local landlords and other power-brokers, they blocked moderate land reforms that might have benefits the rural poor.
 Instead, the poor peasants remained a consistent source of recruits for the Communist Party.
 While weakened by frequent massacres and purges—historian Rudolph Rummel estimated that 1,654,000 people were killed by the KMT in anti-Communist purges during this period—the Communists were able to survive and posed a major latent threat to the regime.
 However, perhaps the biggest challenges came from within the administration itself.
 As Chiang Kai-Shek told the state council: "Our organization becomes worse and worse ... many staff members just sit at their desks and gaze into space, others read newspapers and still others sleep."
 Corruption was endemic at all levels of government.
 The tension between Chiang's centralizing tendencies and the warlords who supported him led to friction and inconsistent direction.
 Even the KMT itself was disunified, with the pro-Chiang factions of the CC Clique, Political Study Clique, and fascist-inspired Blue Shirts Society opposed by a left-wing faction under Wang Jingwei and a right-wing faction influenced by Hu Hanmin.
 To control the opposing KMT factions, Chiang relied increasingly on the National Revolutionary Army.